eluckie/CretaceousClient.Solution/README.md

 ## How To Run This Project

-### Install Tools

-Install the tools that are introduced in [this series of lessons on LearnHowToProgram.com](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c).

 ### Set Up and Run the Cretaceous Park API Project

-First, following the instructions in the README of [this repo](https://github.com/eluckie/CretaceousApi.Solution) to set up and run the Cretaceous Park API.
+First, follow the instructions in the README of [this repo](https://github.com/eluckie/CretaceousApi.Solution) to set up and run the Cretaceous Park API.

 ### Set Up and Run This Project